Warwolt/rkcerial/README.md

-# RK Cerial: A wrapper around Arduino Uno serial communcation
+# RK Cerial: a C wrapper around Arduino Uno serial communcation

 RK Cerial is a C library written to give C Arduino Uno programs access to the functionality of `Serial.print`, and wraps this with log macros like `LOG_INFO`.